 - This ice cream is creamy, but lighter than most ice creams.
 I love that it’s not heavy, but has a satisfying ice cream texture.

-- It's easy to make and is great on its own.
-But it's amazing with a chocolatey brownie!
+- It’s easy to make and is great on its own.
+But it’s amazing with a chocolatey brownie and a dollop of vegan whipped cream!
 (Here is a great oil free brownie recipe from Engine 2)

 How to Make This Ice Cream